Cruze03/Private-Plugins/README.md

 * Nominate list plugin(!nomlist) which shows maps that are nominated with name of nominator.
 Cvar for whether to show it as menu, or show it in chat or both.
 [Link](https://youtu.be/njbQNTCu8HY)
 * Custom Join sound and message plugin with more than one join sound per steam id.
 [Link](https://youtu.be/-IaaQvCWziQ)
 * Blocking player's dynamic clantags.
 [Link](https://i.imgur.com/XC2I1Gg.gif)
+* Show body hit part of attacker in hud when player dies.
+[Link](https://youtu.be/XkaQ5nTgb08)